MikeRogers0/MikeRogersIO/_posts/blog/2015-12-02-i18n-rails-examples.md

   index: true
 ---

-For ages I had never fully embraced how time saving the i18n is in Rails, but once I started using it more frequently it started becomming by biggest time saver.
+For a long time I had never fully embraced how simple internationalisation (i18n) in Rails is, but once I started by default I started feeling the benefits.

+## Before I dive in

-## Useful tools
+### Useful tools

-There are two main tools I use to develop while seeing the i18n in action.
+There are two main tools I use while developing to see the i18n in action.
 Firstly [`i18n-debug`](https://github.com/fphilipe/i18n-debug) a rails gem that appends the i18n lookups to the logs.
 The second [Quick Language Switcher](https://chrome.google.com/webstore/detail/quick-language-switcher/pmjbhfmaphnpbehdanbjphdcniaelfie/related?hl=en) a chrome extension that allows you to change the `Accept-Language` header.

+### Internationalisation != Localisation

+Internationalisation and Localisation are not the same thing, and I used to get this confused far to often.
+The best way to remember the difference is:

+* Internationalisation - Displaying your app in the language the user is requesting.
+* Localisation - Displaying content in your app based upon the users physical location, for example using the users local currency.

-## How i18n decides on the language to use
+## How RoR decides on the i18n to use

-Looks at what the browser is requesting (The lang header), if not found it'll fallback to the default.
+By default Rails will attempt to honor the `Accept-Language` header in the users HTTP request, and serve the translations saved in your `/config/locales/*.yml` files.
+If it can't find a translation in the users language it'll fallback to the `default_locale`, which is normally set to `en`.

 ## Where Rails magic does stuff for you